 1. Leadership Team

-- Sets overall marketing strategy and goals (using OKRs or another goal-setting method).
+- Setting overall marketing strategy and annual goals

 Related: How to Grow Your SaaS Business